431 Fifth Street NE

 snickers

-In 1941 he wrote the patriotic pageant "Fun to Be Free," a collaboration with Charles MacArthur, produced at Madison Square Garden.
-Hecht and many of his creative colleagues in New York and Hollywood were ahead of the American consensus in their passion to thwart the threat of Hitler; thus, films and live stage shows rallied readiness to fight to protect American freedom, in this case, two months before Pearl Harbor and war with Germany.
+In 1941 Hecht wrote the patriotic pageant Fun to Be Free, a collaboration with Charles MacArthur, produced at Madison Square Garden.
+Hecht and many of his creative colleagues in New York and Hollywood were ahead of the American consensus in their passion to thwart the threat of Hitler; thus, films and live stage shows rallied readiness to fight to protect American freedom, in this case, twomonths before Pearl Harbor and war with Germany.

-During World WAr II, Hecht, a member of the War Writers Board, wrote radio scripts for war bond drives, pageants to honor allies and radio scripts for the Navy and the Red Cross.
-Two government films on which he collaborated were the widely seen OWI film "The Negro Soldier," with Carlton Moss, and "Watchtower of Tomorrow," with Alfred Hitchcock.
+During World WAr II, Hecht, a member of the War Writers Board, wrote radio scripts for war bond drives, pageants to honor allies; radio scripts for the Navy and the Red Cross.
+Two government films on which he collaborated were the widely seen OWI film The Negro Soldier with Carlton Moss, and Watchtower of Tomorrow with Alfred Hitchcock.
 The former sensitized military and civilians to the contributions of black troops in American wars; the latter sounded a movie fanfare for the new United Nations.
 Hecht's advocacy pageants and films for minorities were informed by his belief that minority concerns should be cloaked in American patriotism, especially during war.

-Ben Hecht's We Will Never Die
+Hecht's We Will Never Die

-His 1943 tour de force with Kurt Weill and Billy Rose, "We Will Never Die," dramatized the Holocaust and the fight of European Jews as it was happening, offering a star studded cast including Edward G Robinson, Paul Muni and John Garfield.
+Ben Hecht's 1943 tour de force with Kurt Weill and Billy Rose We Will Never Die dramatized the Holocaust and the fight of European Jews as it was happening, offering a star-studded cast including Edward G Robinson, Paul Muni and John Garfield.
+Stars of similar magnitude appeared in Washington, DC, Boston, Philadelphia and Hollywood.
 Nonetheless, it was largely ill-received by American Jewry, who took their cues from the ensconced opinion leader, Rabbi Steven Wise, founder of the American Jewish Congress.
-A partner in silence at the behest of FDR, Wise frustrated Hecht by repudiating him as sensational and counter-productive, leaving the star studded extravaganza to flounder on the open market instead of endorsing it for sponsorhip through local religious organizations (left, a scene from a performance).
+A partner in silence at the behest of FDR, Wise frustrated Hecht by using his radio program to repudiatie him as sensational and counter-productive, thus leaving the haunting extravaganza to flounder on the open market instead of endorsing it for sponsorship through local religious organizations (left, a scene from a We Will Never Die performance).

 !